fpalsson/com.fp.advanced-scheduler/README.txt

 Todo:

 Ask someone to do formal checks of code, as this is my first ever TypeScript/Javascript adventure.
+Review of code from a semantics perspective.

 Create a task in VS Code that transpiles TS automatically and then does "homey app run".